pnsrc/TrustTunnelClient/trusttunnel/README.md

-# AdGuard Standalone VPN Client
+# AdGuard TrustTunnel VPN Client

 [![AdGuardVPN.com](https://img.shields.io/badge/AdGuardVPN.com-Visit-007BFF)](https://adguard-vpn.com/)

-AdGuard Standalone VPN Client is an application built on top of the AdGuard VPN Libraries.
+AdGuard TrustTunnel VPN Client is an application built on top of the AdGuard VPN Libraries.
 It provides an easy-to-use interface to configure and connect to an AdGuard VPN endpoint.
 The client supports Linux, macOS, and Windows platforms.